Manish Acharya

+Education and career

 Acharya completed his Undergraduate Studies from Grinnell College in Iowa, USA, with a major in Physics.
 He then received a Master's degree from Iowa State University in Industrial Relations.
 Acharya worked in the US corporate world as Head of Marketing at Microsyrategy, and was featured on the cover of Marketing Magazine at the age of 27.
 At the age of 30, Manish left corporate America to study film directing, and received his Master of Fine Arts degree from New York University (NYU)'s prestigious Tisch School of the Arts.
 Loins Of Punjab Presents was his first feature film as well as his thesis film, and it became the highest grossing English language comedy in India.
 It won several awards, including the IFFLA's 2008 Audience Choice Award for Best Feature and Sapporo Asian Film Festival of Dallas's 2008 Best Narrative Feature Award.

+Death

 Acharya was critically injured in a horse riding accident on 4 December 2010, in Matheran, India.
+He was quickly transported to Ambani Hospital in Nerul; however, the doctors declared him dead.
 He is survived by his wife, artist Dhruvi Acharya and their two children Malhar and Aman.